lek016/Predicting_Reunion_Invitation_Acceptances/README.md

-# 🎈 Blank app template
+# 🎈Invitation Acceptance Prediction Streamlit App

 A simple Streamlit app template for you to modify!